 The above activities can create various actual or potential conflicts of interest for Federated Investment Counseling and our employees, supervised persons and related persons.
-(Please refer to "Conflicts of Interest Relating to Uninvested Cash Positions," "Conflicts of Interest Relating to Affiliated Investment Vehicles," "Conflicts of Interest Relating to Proprietary Accounts" and "Conflicts of Interest Relating to Certain Cross Transactions" in Item 6 of this brochure for further information regarding conflicts of interest and how they are addressed.)
+(Please refer to "Conflicts of Interest Relating to the Selection of Investment Vehicles Used for Cash Management Purposes," "Conflicts of Interest Relating to Affiliated Investment Vehicles," "Conflicts of Interest Relating to Proprietary Accounts" and "Conflicts of Interest Relating to Certain Cross Transactions" in Item 6 of this brochure for further information regarding conflicts of interest and how they are addressed.)